 Employees want an employee experience that mimics how they interact with their favourite brands as consumers – digital, on-demand, personalised, and self-led – and they’re calling on their employers to deliver these experiences.
-A Gartner, Inc. survey in April found that 64% of HR leaders are prioritising the employee experience more than they did before the pandemic.
+A Gartner, Inc. survey found that 64% of HR leaders are prioritising the employee experience more than they did before the pandemic.

 The workforce looks very different today than it did several months ago, so how can organisations ensure they’re delivering a great EX?
 Technology, particularly in this new landscape, is a critical aspect of reimagining the EX to meet employees where they are.
 Employers will need to think about how they’re interacting with their employees, from before they’re hired to after they leave the company, and about the value they’re providing throughout that journey.